WKU SFI FAQ

 Will I need to bring extra money?

-Resident campers pre-pay for all meals and dorms, so they will not need cash.
-Commuters who plan to eat lunch or dinner with everyone else on campus, however, would need to bring cash to eat in the cafeteria.
+Resident campers and commuters who pay for food cards pre-pay for all meals and dorms, so they will not need cash.
+Commuters who opt not to order food cards when they apply may eat lunch or dinner with everyone else on campus, but would need to bring cash to eat in the cafeteria.
 Additionally, some students choose to bring extra money for snacks from the vending machines, to order pizzas in the evenings, or to purchase souvenirs from the bookstore.

 May I drive my own car?